 - Can provide more choices and greater freedom in daily life.

-- Provides tools to enable an individual to experience success at home, at school, at work and/or in the community.
+- Provides tools to enable an individual to experience success at home, at university, at work and/or in the community.

 - Helps people of all ages.

 - Can increase an individual’s confidence and self-esteem.

 - Improves quality of life, and removes barriers providing the tools for possible employment and educational opportunities.

 Guides for using different types of assistive technology